conde-nast-international/cnid-tech-tests/infra-task/README.md

 - Ability to develop applications locally in a consistent environment
 - Concise documentation (please include a README)

+We are only interested in the code, you **do not** need to leave your project running and should not incur any aws costs in order to complete this.

 ## Option 1

 Create a simple 'Hello World' web application (for example, node.js) and deploy it to a Cloud Infrastructure, such as an AWS account, using appropriate tools and best practices.